sidhlee/superethan/_readings/robert-and-the-rocket.md

 ---
-title: 'Robert and the Rocket'
+title: Robert and the Rocket
-except: 'A lot of noise was coming from Robert's garage.
-Robert was making a rocket.'
+except: A lot of noise was coming from Robert's garage.
+Robert was making a rocket.
-covertImage: ''
+covertImage:
 date:
-  added: '2021-11-20'
+  added: 2021-11-20
-  published: '1997-02-04'
+  published: 1997-02-04
 author:
   name: Leesa Wldron
-  picture: ''
+  picture:
 ---

 A lot of noise was coming from Robert's garage.